·

 Late afternoon/Evening

-Near the eastern edge of Golden Gate Park is the Haight-Ashbury, two street names and also the name of the neighborhood that gave birth to the 1960s counterculture and the Summer of Love. #PeaceOut
+Near the eastern edge of Golden Gate Park is the Haight-Ashbury District, two street names and also the name of the neighborhood that gave birth to the 1960s counterculture and the Summer of Love. #PeaceOut

-Before you head back to the hotel, drop by The Alembic for a perfect craft cocktail or mocktail, and some seriously top-notch pub grub—vegan burgers, scotch eggs, flatbread, to name just a few of their delicious bites.
+Before you head back to the hotel, or drop off your e-bikes, stop by The Alembic for a perfect craft cocktail or mocktail, and some seriously top-notch pub grub—vegan burgers, scotch eggs, flatbread, to name just a few of their delicious bites.

 Day 3: Discover Cable Cars, Grace Cathedral & Delicious Neighborhoods